cadecairos/gh-issues-gantt/README.md

 ## Configuration

+Copy sample.env to .env - `cp sample.env .env` and edit it to set your dev environment

 * Server Environment Config
     * `GITHUB_OAUTH_TOKEN`: Oauth Token with public repo access. https://github.com/settings/tokens
     * `GITHUB_REPO`: The repo to fetch issue and milestone data from